 - 1 1/4 cups shredded Gouda cheese, divided

-Preheat oven to 375 degrees.
-Butter an 8 x 8 baking dish.
+- Preheat oven to 375 degrees.
+Butter an 8 x 8 baking dish or another similar-sized baking dish.
 Set aside.

 MAKE AHEAD: Can be assembled 24 hours in advance.
 Baking time may be longer if casserole is super cold from the refrigerator.